-Around that time that I started researching compassion and self-compassion, and I discovered the Compassion Institute.
+Around that time, I started researching compassion and self-compassion, and I discovered the Compassion Institute.
 I needed hope and optimism for a better future – not this apocalyptic nightmare of social apathy, hate, and resentment.
-I found Andrew Harvey who has been talking about spiritual activism for decades, and I started looking for a way to help change society, something different than political volunteering.
-I was too emotionally broken to phonebank or knock on doors.
-When I did phonebank, I was met with mostly hang-ups, arguments, or not interested responses.
-And no, phonebanking wasn’t like that before and during the early stages of COVID.
+I found Andrew Harvey, who has been talking about spiritual activism for decades, and I started looking for a way to help change society, something different than political volunteering.
+I was too emotionally broken to phone bank or knock on doors.
+When I did phonebank, I was mostly met with hang-ups, arguments, or not interested responses.
+And no, phone banking wasn’t like that before and during the early stages of COVID.
 People wanted to talk and were inspired to make changes.
 As time went on after the presidential election, they stopped being interested.
 I wonder if many felt like the world was now fixed when it was obviously still very broken.

-I know that society has a stigma towards compassion, where many believe that compassionate people are push overs or an easy target for manipulations.
-Too many don’t see the power in compassion because they don’t understand what it truly is or they take it for granted.
+I know that society has a stigma toward compassion, where many believe that compassionate people are pushovers or easy targets for manipulations.
+Too many don’t see the power in compassion because they don’t understand what it truly is or take it for granted.
 I honestly didn’t know what compassion was until I took the Compassion Cultivation Training class from the Compassion Institute.
 I intellectually knew what it was, but compassion isn’t something intellectual that you contemplate; you need to feel the love that drives the compassionate action.
 And you don’t really get it until you experience it yourself through self-compassion, and giving and receiving compassion.

-I read a number of books about self-compassion but I can’t say that I truly experienced it until I started practicing regular guided meditations.
+I read several books about self-compassion, but I can’t say I truly experienced it until I started practicing regular guided meditations.
 Once I meditated, I accepted myself and started developing boundaries to be more accountable for myself than I already was.
 You realize during the process how the truth, no matter how damning or painful, does indeed set you free.
-And you realize how much meaning you attach to life events to make it sway in a direction that may validate your own views to help your survival (yes, Vicktor Frankl strikes again).
-Most of life isn’t good or bad, it just is, represented by my favorite story of the farmer and the horse.
+And you realize how much meaning you attach to life events to make them sway in a direction that may validate your own views to help your survival (yes, Vicktor Frankl strikes again).
+Most of life isn’t good or bad.
+It just is.
+This sentiment is represented in my favorite story of the farmer and the horse.

-The next morning, to everyone’s surprise, the horse returned, bringing with it three other wild horses.
+To everyone’s surprise, the horse returned the next morning, bringing three other wild horses.
 “How amazing is that!” they exclaimed in excitement.
 The old man replied, “We’ll see.”

-A day later, the farmer’s son tried to mount one of the wild horses.
-He was thrown on the ground and broke his leg.
+The farmer’s son tried to mount one of the wild horses a day later.
+He was thrown to the ground and broke his leg.

 Once more, the neighbors came by to express their sympathies for this stroke of bad luck.
 “We’ll see,” said the farmer politely.

-The next day, the village had some visitors – military officers who had come with the purpose of drafting young men into the army.
+The next day, the village had some visitors – military officers who had come to draft young men into the army.
 They passed over the farmer’s son, thanks to his broken leg.

-If you accept what happens in the moment, get curious about what’s happening in your thoughts and feelings, and use those insights gathered from reflection with your values to make decisions, you are also being accountable.
-Not only does this support a compassionate life, it helps you build an honest, truthful, authentic life.
-You aren’t lying about your feelings because you know what they are and you are accepting of them.
+If you accept what happens at the moment, get curious about what’s happening in your thoughts and feelings, and use those insights gathered from reflection on your values to make decisions, you are also accountable.
+Not only does this support a compassionate life, but it also helps you build an honest, truthful, authentic life.
+You aren’t lying about your feelings because you know what they are and accept them.
 You accept what is happening at that moment – you see no reason to cover it up.
 And the insights from all of that guide your decisions – so you decide what to do in your life based on the truth as you see it at that moment rather than how you want to see it.
-This also allows you to create boundaries for yourself to be happy and be accountable for your accepted reality and for your actions.
+From these insights, you can also create boundaries for yourself to be happy and accountable for your accepted reality and actions.
 With this authenticity, accountability, and acceptance, you better trust yourself so others can trust you.